Pediatric Dental Care - Tooth Club for Kids

 Pediatric Dental Fillings

 Tooth-colored or composite fillings are the most lifelike options for filling cavities.
-Composite fillings can be done in one visit to Tooth Club For Kids and our pediatric dentist will ensure your child is comfortable and cared for during the entire visit.
-Contact our team at 602-843-1275 to arrange a visit for pediatric dental fillings in Glendale, Arizona, with Dr. McKay Garrett.
+Composite fillings can be done in one visit our pediatric dentist will ensure your child is comfortable and cared for during the entire visit.

 Tooth Extractions

-A tooth extraction in Glendale, Arizona, is the removal of extremely decayed or damaged teeth.
+A tooth extraction is the removal of extremely decayed or damaged teeth.
 To perform an extraction, the area is anesthetized to minimize discomfort and the tooth is then rocked back and forth until it can be removed from its socket.

-Extractions at Tooth Club For Kids are commonly performed on pediatric patients to address tooth decay or orthodontic problems.
-Simple extractions are relatively easy to perform and can be done in the comfort of Dr. McKay Garrett’s office.
-However, if our pediatric dentist feels that the extraction is more complex, your child may be referred to an oral surgeon.
+Extractions are commonly performed on pediatric patients to address tooth decay or orthodontic problems.
+Simple extractions are relatively easy to perform and can be done in the comfort of our office.
+However, if our dentist feels that the extraction is more complex, your child may be referred to an oral surgeon.

 To help make the procedure as comfortable as possible for your child, we recommend the use of nitrous oxide (laughing gas) and a local anesthetic.
 In most cases, your child will not require stitches following the procedure.
 But to pay close attention to your child to ensure that he or she doesn’t bite the lip or the tongue while those areas are still numb from the anesthetic.
 If the child is bleeding excessively after the procedure, have him or her bite down on a piece of cotton gauze for 30 minutes.
 You can also try a wet tea bag.
 Your child should bite on it gently to avoid bursting the bag.
 The tannic acid in the tea should stop the bleeding within 15 minutes.
 Don’t allow your child to put their fingers in their mouth after the treatment.